Luiz Inacio Lula da Silva Fast Facts

 March 16, 2016 - Lula da Silva accepts an offer to become chief of staff for his successor and protégé, Dilma Rousseff.
 The appointment gives Lula da Silva some legal immunity in a corruption investigation and fuels political tensions in the divided country.
 Lula da Silva is sworn in as chief of staff on March 17.

-March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking Lula da Silva from becoming chief of staff to President Dilma Rousseff.
+March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking Lula da Silva from becoming chief of staff to Rousseff.

 September 14, 2016 - According to state-run news agency Agencia Brasil, Brazilian prosecutors file corruption charges against Lula da Silva and his wife, Marisa Leticia Lula da Silva.
 The charges stem from the Operation Car Wash money laundering investigation.
 Lula da Silva sends out a series of tweets after the charges are announced, calling them "fiction."
 In a statement, Lula da Silva's lawyers say the case is politically motivated and accuse the prosecution of making hasty conclusions.